Powerlearnproject/se-day1-assignment-timmyshot/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-- Software Engineering is a discipline that involves the systematic application of engineering principles to the design, development, testing, maintenance, and management of software systems.
-It integrates knowledge from computer science, engineering, project management, and quality assurance to ensure that software is reliable, efficient, and meets the specified requirements.
-Software engineers use structured methods and tools to build software solutions that are scalable, maintainable, and secure.
+Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+It involves the design, development, testing, deployment, and maintenance of software products.

-- Importance in the Technology Industry: Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+Importance in the Technology Industry: Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.